Last Updated on June 20, 2026 by Daniel Globe

 Even well-maintained zippers can still run into trouble.
 Here are the most common problems and how to fix them:

-- Jumping Teeth: Check for bent teeth or misalignment.
-Gently wiggle the slider to realign it, and try lubricating the affected area.
+- Jumping teeth: Check for bent or misaligned teeth.
+Gently wiggle the slider to realign it, then lubricate the affected area.

-- Misalignment: Make sure the zipper is correctly threaded from the bottom.
-If the problem continues, applying wax or soap along the teeth can help as a temporary fix.
+- Misalignment: Thread the zipper correctly from the bottom.
+If the problem continues, wax or soap along the teeth can help as a temporary fix.

-- Frayed Fabric: Inspect regularly for fraying along the zipper tape.
-If you spot damage, avoid using the zipper until you can repair or replace it to prevent a full failure.
+- Frayed fabric: Inspect regularly for fraying along the zipper tape.
+If you spot damage, avoid using the zipper until you repair or replace it, to prevent full failure.

-Catching these issues early can prevent bigger failures down the road and keep your tent secure.
+Catching these issues early prevents bigger failures down the road and keeps your tent secure.

 Frequently Asked Questions